nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* Note that for all date arguments, if the day is less than or equal to 31 and there is no such day corresponding to the given month and year of the date, the program is smart enough to handle such cases and automatically corrects the date to the nearest valid end-of-month date.
+For example `31-02-2021` will be auto-corrected to `28-02-2021` because there is no such date.
+  But `32-02-2021` will not be autocorrected and the user will be prompted with an error message.

 </div>